Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Related Work

 As a representative constitutive model, we focus on the recent work of Johnson et al. \cite{JOHNSEN2019}, a leading thermo-elasto-viscoplastic constitutive model for polymers which employs 14 parameters.
 This approach makes assumptions about material response through its use of a hyper-plastic Hencky spring in series with two Ree-Eyring dashpots in addition to an eight-chain model to explain the stress response.
 This model is only applicable to polymer response and makes no mention of how the effect of material parameters should be taken into account.
-We choose the Johnson as a benchmark to represent a leading classical constitutive model.
+We choose Johnson's approach as a benchmark to represent a leading classical constitutive model.

 Particularly in recent years, machine learning models have been proposed as an alternative to traditional modeling techniques.
 First we note that convolutional neural networks and recurrent neural networks have been employed to examine spacially dependent and path dependent stress functions, respectively \cite{STOFFEL2020, GORJI2020}.
-However, we limit our scope to not include spacially dependent and path dependent stress functions.
-Within this scope, Li et al. \cite{LI2019320} proposes a hybrid approach extending the Johnson-Cook model where a neural network is employed to capture unconventional effects of the strain-rate and temperature on the hardening response for DP steel.
-Similarly, Jordan et al. models stress in two parts: elastic deformation employes a temperature-dependent Hooke’s law, while the viscoelastic deformation is reflected by a neural network model.
-First, it is not well motivated why they employ the Hooke’s law component rather than only using a neural network.
-Second, they only claim this formulation to apply to polypropylene.
+However, the majority of the past studies do not include spacially dependent and path dependent stress functions which is the practice we follow.
+Within this scope, Li et al. \cite{LI2019320} propose a hybrid approach extending the Johnson-Cook model where a neural network is employed to capture unconventional effects of the strain-rate and temperature on the hardening response for DP steel.
+Similarly, Jordan et al. \cite{JORDAN2020} model stress in two parts: elastic deformation employes a temperature-dependent Hooke’s law, while the viscoelastic deformation is reflected by a neural network model.
+First, they mix in the Hooke’s law component rather than only using a neural network.
+Second, their formulation applies only to polypropylene.
 Instead, we propose a method that models stress entirely with a neural network and whose formulation does not constrain it to a single material or class of materials.
 Using their data set, we benchmark against this approach, particularly due to its wide acceptance and comparison with the aforementioned Johnson model.